TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/endat_example.md

 The EnDat driver provides a well defined set of APIs to expose EnDat receiver interface.

+\cond SOC_AM261X
+\note ICSSM1 UART clock set to 160 MHz is used to drive the EnDat interface.
+Receive (Rx) is oversampled at 8x of send(Tx).
+Therefore, the encoder interface frequency "f" should such that 160 Mhz is divisible by "f" and "8 times f".

+\note ICSSM1 PRU Core clock is set to 225 MHz.
+\endcond

 The diagnostic invokes these APIs to
 - initialize EnDat,
 - select one configuration among concurrent multi channel with Encoders of Same make, multi channel with Encoders of Different Make and single channel configuration based on SysConfig.